BaMana - Case Study

 In this section, users fill in their dietary preferences.
 This can include a diet or specific ingredients.

-To meet as many needs as possible I came up with a system that allows the users to specify exactly how strict they are with each ingredient.
+To meet as many needs as possible I allowed the users to specify how strict they are with each ingredient.

 Browse restaurants based on your personal taste